mhenke/omaha-playground-collective/README.md

 ### User Story 4

-As an administrator, I want to manage playground information to ensure it's up to date and accurate.
+As an administrator, I want to manage playground information to ensure it's up-to-date and accurate.

 ## Acceptance Criteria